SandorJokai/Jenkins/project-03/README.md

 Once we launched the instances (*The base images are the default Amazon linux2 in my case*), let's login to one of it.
 From now, let's call it *Jenkins-srv*.
 Install the followings:

 - jenkins
-<h6>note: We need to have a repository from ansible.
+<h6>note: We need to have a repository for managing Ansible.
 We can have if by following these commands:</h6>

 ```bash
 wget -O /etc/yum.repos.d/jenkins.repo https://pkg.jenkins.io/redhat-stable/jenkins.repo